goorancid/Famous/README.md

 # Famous
 A meteor webapp with a multipage frontend utilizing AdminLTE

-This boilerplate is under development
+This boilerplate is under development:<br>
+  Includes a modified AdminLTE dashboard<br>
+  Includes a multipage frontend<br>